Based on Michael Morpurge’s Novel, from the National Theatre of Great Britain.

 It’s not possible to separate the impact of the play from this particular production but so what if you’re deciding whether to see this War Horse, that we’re privileged to have at the moment in NYC.

 War Horse plays at the Vivian Beaumont Theater in NYC’s Lincoln Center through January 6, 2013.
-For more information about the play, its history, and the astoundingly talented team that created the production, and for tickets, click on live link of title.
+Click for more information about the play, its history, and the astoundingly talented team that created the production.